-In addition to children being nurtured within Tutor Groups, every child from Reception to Year 8 is also placed in a House.
+In addition to children being nurtured within Tutor Groups, every child from Nursery to Year 8 is also placed in a House.
 Bryant, Gascoigne, Leachman and Priestland Houses are headed up by staff House Leaders and pupil Heads of House whose job it is to encourage their Houses to win lots of House Points for good behaviour and work and to cheer them on at the calendar House events throughout the year that includes sports matches, the House Shout (singing competition) and other events.
 The House system provides children with a community of children of a variety of different ages and promotes healthy competition throughout the School.

 All children at Winchester House School work within mainstream classes with access to a wide ranging curriculum.